 - 01. Training Plan.
 Training for staff must be conducted in accordance with a written plan approved by management and coordinated by a designated staff member that includes: (3-31-22) - a.
 Annual in-service training for all staff to include, but not be limited to: (3-31-22) - i.
 Identifying and responding to suicide risk; (3-31-22) - ii.
-Infectious diseases, blood borne pathogens, and universal precautions; (3-31-22) - iii All training as outlined in section 115.331 of the PREA standards; (3-31-22)
+Infectious diseases, blood borne pathogens, and universal precautions; (3-31-22)

-iv.
-Prohibition of abuse and mandatory reporting of abuse; (3-31-22)

-- v.
-De-escalation of juvenile behavior and appropriate physical restraint techniques; and (3-31-22) - vi.
-Incident reporting.
-(3-31-22) - b.
-Those areas of practice and operations requiring a current certification; (3-31-22) - c.
-Prior to being assigned sole responsibility for supervision of juvenile offenders, rehabilitation technicians or direct care staff must have training in the following areas: (3-31-22) - i.
-Principles and practices of juvenile care and supervision; (3-31-22) - ii.
-Program goals and objectives; (3-31-22) - iii.
-Juvenile offender rights and grievance procedures; (3-31-22) - iv.
-Procedures and legal requirements concerning the reporting of abuse and critical incidents and compliance with the PREA as outlined in these rules; (3-31-22) - v.
-Infectious diseases, blood borne pathogens, and universal precautions; (3-31-22) - vi.
-Handling of violent juvenile offenders (use of force or crisis intervention); (3-31-22) - vii.
-Security procedures (key control, searches, contraband); (3-31-22) - viii.
-Medical emergency procedures, first aid, and CPR; (3-31-22) - ix.
-Incident reporting; (3-31-22)
+All training as outlined in section 115.331 of the PREA 111 standards: (3-31-22)Prohibition of abuse and mandatory reporting of abuse; iv.
+(3-31-22)De-escalation of juvenile behavior and appropriate physical restraint techniques; and (3-31-22)Incident reporting. vi.
+(3-31-22)Those areas of practice and operations requiring a current h. certification: (3-31-22)Prior to being assigned sole responsibility for supervision of juvenile offenders, rehabilitation technicians or direct care staff must have training in the following areas: (3-31-22)i.
+Principles and practices of juvenile care and supervision; (3-31-22)Program goals and objectives; (3-31-22)ii.
+Juvenile offender rights and grievance procedures; (3-31-22) iii.
+Procedures and legal requirements concerning the reporting of abuse and critical incidents and compliance with the PREA as outlined in these rules: (3-31-22)Infectious diseases, blood borne pathogens, and universal v. precautions; (3-31-22)Handling of violent juvenile offenders (use of force or crisis intervention): (3-31-22)Security procedures (key control, searches, contraband); vii.
+(3-31-22)Medical emergency procedures, first aid, and CPR; viii.
+(3-31-22)Incident reporting; (3-31-22)ix.

 (3-31-22) xi.
 How to access emergency medical and mental h ealth care (3-31-22) Proper storage and dispensing of medications, and symptoms of adverse reactions, including ideal who will dispense medications in the facility; ntification xiii.
-Appropriate response to health-related emerger cies; (3-31-22) xiv.
-Ethics and professional boundaries; and (3-31-22) offende XV.
-Appropriate and safe transportation of all juvenile (3-31-22) d.
-In-service training for all first-year staff must inc clude: (3-31-22) i.
+Appropriate response to health-related emerger ncies; (3-31-22) xiv.
+Ethics and professional boundaries; and (3-31-22) offende xv. ers.
+Appropriate and safe transportation of all l juvenile (3-31-22) d.
+In-service training for all first-year staff must in clude: (3-31-22) i.
 Program policies and procedures; (3-31-22) ii.
 Job responsibilities; (3-31-22) iii.
 Juvenile offender supervision; (3-31-22) etc.); iv.
-Safety and security emergency procedures (fire e, disaster (3-31-22) Portabil v. lity and Confidentiality issues including the Health Accountability Act of 1996 (HIPAA); Insurance (3-31-22) growth vi. and dev Behavioral observation, adolescent psychology elopment; and child (3-31-22) crimino vii. ogenic ris Effective interventions with juvenile offenders sk and need factors; including (3-31-22) and this viii. s chapter Juvenile Corrections Act, balanced and restorate, as applicable; ive justice (3-31-22)
+Safety and security emergency procedures (fire e, disaster (3-31-22) Portabi v. lity and Confidentiality issues including the Health Accountability Act of 1996 (HIPAA); Insurance (3-31-22) growth vi. and dev Behavioral observation, adolescent psychology elopment; , and child (3-31-22) crimino vii. ogenic ri Effective interventions with juvenile offenders sk and need factors; including (3-31-22) and this viii. s chapter Juvenile Corrections Act, balanced and restorate, as applicable; tive justice (3-31-22)